sajjad-source/Tiny-Search-Engine/README.md

 ****************
 * EXTENSION USED
-* FOR INDEXER LAB 5
+* FOR QUERIER LAB 6
 ****************